 c/o Inquentia Group AB

-Truth be told, this part of Sweden used to belong to the Danes till 1658, but has been Swedish ever since - even though we only have a 25 min drive to Copenhagen Airport.
-Today there is of course the Öresund bridge connecting us - and a somewhat similar language, too.
+Truth be told, this part of Sweden used to belong to the Danes till 1658, but has been Swedish ever since - even though we only have a 25-minute drive to Copenhagen Airport.
+Today, there is, of course, the Öresund bridge connecting us - and a somewhat similar language, too.

-It’s also an area where it’s common to ride the bike to work, and where dads take paternity leave.
-All in combination with world-famous architecture, historic castles, vast fields, beautiful woods, modern Scandinavian design, breath-taking coastal areas and Michelin star winning Nordic cuisine.
+It’s also an area where it’s common to ride the bike to work and where dads take paternity leave.
+All in combination with world-famous architecture, historic castles, vast fields, beautiful woods, modern Scandinavian design, breath-taking coastal areas, and Michelin star-winning Nordic cuisine.

 We simply believe that this is a great place to be, especially to inspire the business leaders of the world to build Better Business and a Better Future.
-Because, as William Gibson said: "The future is already here, it's just not evenly distributed."
+And, EPIC offers great opportunities for meetings and greetings.